James Mosman: Marian Civil War

 James Mosman remained loyal to Mary when she was exiled in England.
-Mosman worked in Edinburgh Castle with James Cockie making coins for Mary's supporters who held the castle during the 'Lang Siege'.
-The two goldsmiths valued the jewels of Mary, Queen of Scots which remained in the castle, so they could be used as security for loans.
+He worked in Edinburgh Castle with another goldsmith James Cockie making coins for Mary's supporters who held the castle during the "Lang Siege" of the Marian Civil War.
+Cockie and Mosman were relations by marriage.
+On 21 March 1572/3, Mosman was at Morham, a witness to the will of Agnes Sinclair, Countess of Bothwell, mother of Patrick Hepburn, 3rd Earl of Bothwell.